Preparing for a Doctoral Defence

 Note: This process has been temporarily updated due to COVID-19.
 Please see the "Outlook for 2021" page for more information.

 - Begin preparing your thesis for presentation as a finished document.

 - Remind your supervisor and/or department head/chair of the need to recommend external examiners.
-It’s very important for you to not personally contact potential external examiners.

 - Begin discussing potential defence dates with your supervisor.